abe33/typography-fixer/README.md

 ])
 ```

-The result is always a flat array so that we can apply every array operations on a ruleset without having to care about nesting.
+The result is always a frozen flat array so that we can apply every array operations on a ruleset without having to care about nesting.
 For instance, excluding rules is as simple as running a filter on the array.